evolvedbinary/afterdark-nightly-build/README.md

 # exist-nightly-build
-Scripts for performing a nightly build of eXist
+Scripts for performing a nightly build of eXist.

+You can find the nightly builds output from this script for the eXist-db project at: http://static.adamretter.org.uk/exist-nightly/

 ## Prerequisites
 1. Clone the latest eXist-db source code to `/usr/local/exist-nightly-build`